DCGFFL Rules Of Play

 • There is no penalty for intentional grounding by the QB.

 • No flag guarding is allowed, including stiff-arming, lower your head or shoulder when running with the ball, running with your hands below your waist, or hurdling to avoid being de-flagged.
-Spinning and lateral jumps (where the flags do not change height) are allowed.
+Spinning and lateral jukes (where the flags do not change height) are allowed.

 • No charging into an opponent – a ball carrier must go around a stationary player.